-Visitor Servicing Opportunities Action Tasks Regional Initiative or Camden specific Responsibility Budget Timeframe KPIs Review of Visitor Information Services • Develop a visitor information services strategy focusing on the current provision of visitor information and opportunities that exist to increase the ROI of visitor information services Regional TO, VICC \$35k Short - Medium Term - Undertake investigation by June 2018 Implement changes by October 2019 Feasibility to Assess Location of Camden VIC • Undertake a feasibility study to assess the location and possible other sites which the Camden VIC could be located to increase its exposure and access Camden specific TO, VICC < \$5k (if bundled with above Review) Short Term • Undertake feasibility study concurrently with above review by December 2017 Investigate Free Wi-Fi at the VICs • Tourism Industry Taskforce to investigate the provision of free Wi-Fi at Camden VIC as a method of encouraging vibrancy and use of the VIC Regional TO, IS n/a Medium Term • Undertake investigation by September 2018 Development of a Regional Signage Program - Development of a signage strategy which identifies ideal signage locations to promote both Camden's and Macarthur's attractions/ experiences in a highly appealing way The signage strategy should also assess the need and appropriate location for directional signage across the region Regional TO, TE, PRO \$20k for signage strategy and \$75k for new signs/skins Short - Medium Term • Signage strategy to be developed by September 2018 Designs for new signage completed and tested by January 2019 New signage submitted for State Govt. approval by March 2019 New signage is installed no later than 4 months post State Govt. approval Development of a Roving Ambassador Program • Development of volunteer- based, roving ambassador program, particularly during peak visitor periods.
-Camden specific ТО \$15k for establishment of program and roster management Medium Term Establish and implement program by March 2019 Sign up 20 volunteers at program start date Increase volunteer base by 10% per annum from program start date Gateway Landscaping • Develop a landscape strategy for gateway points into the Macarthur region and LGA Regional and Camden specific TO, MRP \$35k (strategy development) Develop landscape strategy by December 2019 Implement landscape strategy by December 2020
+Visitor Servici ng Opportunitie S Action Tasks Regional Initiative or Camden specific Responsibility Budget Timeframe KPIs Review of Visitor Information Services - Develop a visitor information services strategy focusing on the current provision of visitor information and opportunities that exist to increase the ROI of visitor information services Regional TO, VICC \$35k Short - Medium Term • Undertake investigation by June 2018 Implement changes by October 2019 Feasibility to Assess Location of Camden VIC • Undertake a feasibility study to assess the location and possible other sites which the Camden VIC could be located to increase its exposure and access Camden specific TO, VICC < \$5k (if bundled with above Review) Short Term Undertake feasibility study concurrently with above review by December 2017 Investigate Free Wi-Fi at the VICs - Tourism Industry Taskforce to investigate the provision of free Wi-Fi at Camden VIC as a method of encouraging vibrancy and use of the VIC Regional TO, IS n/a Medium Term - Undertake investigation by September 2018 Development of a Regional Signage Program Development of a signage strategy which identifies ideal signage locations to promote both Camden's and Macarthur's attractions/ experiences in a highly appealing way The signage strategy should also assess the need and appropriate location for directional signage across the region Regional TO, TE, PRO \$20k for signage strategy and \$75k for new signs/skins Short - Medium Term for State Govt. approval by March 2019 Development of a Roving Ambassador Program • Development of volunteer- based, roving ambassador program, particularly during peak visitor periods.
+Camden specific ТО \$15k for establishment of program and roster management Medium Term Establish and implement program by March 2019 Sign up 20 volunteers at program start date Increase volunteer base by 10% per annum from program start date Gateway Landscaping Develop a landscape strategy for gateway points into the Macarthur region and LGA Regional and Camden specific TO, MRP \$35k (strategy development) • Develop landscape strategy by December 2019 Implement landscape strategy by December 2020